Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

 Olympic bobsled

 The professional at the controls of the bobsled is called the pilot.
 For good reason, these bobsleds can travel at over 110 km/h with g-forces on corners, the preserve of fast-jet pilots.
-Groups can compete to find the fastest crew in the company.
+Groups can compete to find the fastest crew in the company and celebrate with a shot and a trophy.

 Person snowshoeing through a forest